jakeva/jakeva.github.io/_posts/2020-03-14-gpg--yubikey--you.md

 ## Configure Github for the 'Verified' stamp
 `gpg --armor --export <KEY ID> | pbcopy` and take it to [add as a new GPG key on Github](https://github.com/settings/gpg/new).
 If you forget this stamp, your commits will still show as signed but 'Unverified'.

+## Etc
+Something interesting I noticed is that the gpg-agent caches the key.
+I removed the key from my computer before making another commit and it still got signed.
+It looks like this is set in `~/.gnupg/gpg-agent.conf` so just a heads up.

 {% include JB/setup %}